Skip to main content Skip to footer

 Resale is estimated to generate $64B by 2024 and is the only viable way of reducing waste of clothing, pushing for better quality garments, and reducing poor quality textile waste.

-Participating partners: Alexandre Instituttet, Copenhagen Business School, Lifestyle & Design Cluster, Ganni, Continued Fashion, Create2Stay, By Green Cotton, Soulland, ReShopper, Textile pioneers, Wehlers and Son of a Tailor
+Participating partners: Alexandre Instituttet, Copenhagen Business School, Lifestyle & Design Cluster, Ganni, Continued Fashion, Create2Stay, By Green Cotton, Soulland, ReShopper, Textile Pioneers, Wehlers and Son of a Tailor

 Education in IoT, Blockchain & Resale market for the lifestyle industry.